 The reality

-The town 15–25 miles out is already searching for your trade today.
-Those calls are going to whoever has a local address and a few reviews, usually the nearest option rather than the best company in the region.
-In local search, "near me" does the sorting, and a business one town over barely shows up.
+The town 18 to 25 miles out is already searching for your trade today.
+Those calls go to businesses with an address and a review history in that town, which is a different list from the best companies in the region.
+Having an address in range is what gets you on the list at all.
+A business one town over barely shows up.

 So you're choosing between two different bets:

-- Next town over: show up first in a market nobody's locked down, and take demand that's already there.
+• Next town over: enter a market where the top of the pack is beatable, and take demand that's already there.

 You don't have to be #1 at home to win the next town, and often you win it faster and cheaper than you'd win those last points at home.
-You're not displacing anyone.
-You're just the local option in a place that didn't have a strong one.
+You would be competing: that town already has plenty of shops in your trade, because every town does.
+What makes it the cheaper fight is that the ones at the top of its pack are thin rather than dug in, so becoming the obvious local option is a matter of months rather than years.

 A quick illustration